- Date: July 24, 2019

 Manuel Sánchez, CSO at Onira Research

-This spinoff from the Institut de Recerca Biomèdica (IRB Leida) is now set to enter the market, thanks to the support it has received from two CaixaImpulse programmes.
-The project took part in CaixaImpulse Validate 2016 under the project name HIPARCO-Score.
+This project from the Institut de Recerca Biomèdica (IRB Leida) is now set to enter the market, thanks to the support it has received from two CaixaImpulse programmes.
+The project took part in CaixaImpulse Validate 2016 under the name HIPARCO-Score.
 Last year, it participated in the pilot cohort of CaixaImpulse Consolidate, our new programme call for more mature biomedical projects, which was publicly launched in July.
-We interviewed Onira Research CEO Pablo Campos to find out about the progress of the project.
+We interviewed Onira Research CEO Pablo Campos to find out about its progress.

 Could you explain Onira Research's innovation, and how it helps to address health problems like hypertension and sleep apnea?